 You will find paintings, photographs, small sculptures and more.
 Often artists work on their pieces during the show.
 They will greet you with a big smile and be happy to tell you about themselves or a particular art piece of theirs.
 Continuing your walk along Caminarte you might find glass blowers, airbrush painters and much more.
 Many times you will find musicians walking up and down serenading the visitors to Caminarte.

 Caminarte” is a combination of two Spanish words, camino (walkway) and arte (art).
-Thursday nights on 5th Avenue, the main shopping and restaurant avenue in Playa del Carmen, you can walk and find yourself among the local artists participating on this special night.
-See more at Loco Gringo or What to Do In Playa
+Thursday nights on 5th Avenue, the main shopping and restaurant avenue in Playa del Carmen, you can walk and find yourself among the local artists participating on this special night. https://www.locogringo.com/caminarte-a-new-way-to-see-playas-5th-avenue/

 Laura Winfree from Playa Realty Executives put together a great list of Playa del Carmen open air markets in or near Playa del Carmen.
 Her blog is reprinted below.
 Click here to go to her website